The Star Girls

 The Star Girls were an Australian pop band aimed at children.
 Their self-titled debut album The Star Girls from Planet Groove was nominated for the ARIA Award for Best Children's Album in 2002.

 The Star Girls was formed by Dianne Regan.
 The band members included Dream Star (Jodie Crombie Brown), Smiley Star (Michelle Irsak), Cheeky Star (Dianne Regan) and Angel Star (Lyndal Vincent).
-They were sometimes joined by Regan's daughter, Jasmine, who goes by Twinkle Star.
+They were sometimes joined by Regan's daughter, Jasmine, who went by Twinkle Star.

 In 2007, a spinoff animated series called "Planet Groove Featuring the Star Girls" was created for the Nicktoons Network.